An Introduction To

 By Gary Ray Branscome

-Although English speaking Christians, and to a certain extent Christians around the world, owe a great debt of gratitude to William Tyndale, many know little about him.
-In fact, no one even knows the precise date and place of his birth, although there is some evidence that he was born near the border of Wales in the years just prior to 1495.
-Likewise, we know little about his childhood and family background.
-However, the Tyndale family enjoyed enough prosperity for William to begin an education at Oxford University by 1510.
+While the precise time and place of William Tyndale’s birth is not known, there is some evidence that he was born near the border of Wales in the years just prior to 1495.
+Likewise, while we know little about his childhood and family background, the Tyndale family enjoyed enough prosperity for William to begin an education at Oxford University by 1510.
 There he excelled as a linguist, earning his BA degree in 1512, and his MA in 1515.
 From Oxford he moved to Cambridge, and at the end of 1521 entered the household of Sir John Walsh (a knight of Gloucestershire) as chaplain and domestic tutor.

 Scripture Alone